deepPipelines/deepDoc/vocabulary/README.md

 be derived as part of the pipeline itself (example: fragment length will be estimated by the pipeline).

-Link to metadata schema files: ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/
+Link to metadata schema files: [EBI FTP: SRA schema files](http://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/)